blog

 Definition of fund management

 Fund management, also called asset management, refers to the activity of investing the capital of one or more investors according to a defined strategy, with the aim of generating a return over the long term.
-It can be exercised on all types of assets: listed shares, bonds, bonds, real estate, private equity, commodities, currencies, infrastructures, etc.
+It can be exercised on all types of assets: listed shares, bonds, bonds, real estate, private equity, private debt funds, commodities, currencies, infrastructures, etc.

 Concretely, the investor does not manage his portfolio himself: he delegates this responsibility to a professional management company, which makes purchase, sale and allocation decisions on behalf of the investor, in accordance with the mandate or regulations of the fund.